How much is Tesla insurance?

 • Cyber identity fraud coverage.
 A Tesla is one of the most technologically advanced vehicles.
 It's connected to a cyber network that may expose you to risk.
 This coverage pays up to $15,000 in digital identity fraud losses per occurrence and up to $30,000 per period if your information is compromised.

-Why is Tesla insurance so high?
+Why is Tesla insurance so expensive?

 • Model Y: $46,000